justincbagley/piranha/README.md

 ### Estimating Gene Trees for Species Tree Inference
 #### _MAGNET (MAny GeNE Trees) Package_
-Shell script (and others) for inferring gene trees for many loci (e.g. SNP loci from Next-Generation Sequencing) to aid downstream  summary-statistics species tree inference.
+Shell script (and others) for inferring maximum-likelihood gene trees in RAxML (Stamatakis 2014) for many loci (e.g. SNP loci from Next-Generation Sequencing) to aid downstream  summary-statistics species tree inference.
 Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package, which is available as its own stand-alone repository so that it can be tracked and continually given its own updated doi and citation by Zenodo.
+Starting file formats that are currently supported include .nex and .gphocs (from G-PhoCS software, Gronau et al. 2011).

 ### Automating Bayesian evolutionary analyses in BEAST
 #### _BEASTRunner_